ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 VanderCook College of Music Living Expenses, Fees, and More

-How Much Do Books Cost at Vandercook College Of Music?
+How Much Do Books Cost at VanderCook College of Music?

-First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
-The actual cost of books depends on the courses you take and the materials required.
+The cost of books often surprises first-year college students.
+The real cost of books depends on the courses you take and the textbooks, computer programs, or other materials are required..
 To save money, many students choose to use books from the library or buy used textbooks and materials.

-Yearly Fees
+Annual Fees

-The majority of colleges charge some yearly fees to offsets cost associated with maintaining facilties, like the computer labs and libraries, athletic facilities, and more.
+The majority of colleges also have fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.

-Planes, Trains, and Automobiles: Transportation costs at Vandercook College Of Music
+Planes, Trains, and Automobiles: Transportation costs at VanderCook College of Music

 Other Costs